Art Gallery and Museum Studies MA

 - Entry requirements

-For this programme, you are usually expected to hold a First or Upper Second Class Honours degree , or overseas equivalent, in a relevant discipline (such as, Art History, Archaeology, History, History and Philosophy of Science, Anthropology, Classics, English).
-In addition, you must have some work experience (including voluntary work) in a museum, gallery or other appropriate institution.
+Applicants will normally have a good honours degree (minimum 2:1) in a relevant discipline (such as, Art History, Archaeology, History, History and Philosophy of Science, Anthropology, Classics, English).
+In addition, they must have some work experience (including voluntary work) in a museum, gallery or other relevant organisation.

 - How to apply

 For references, please email the following link to your referees:

 They will submit your references directly to us and we will add them to your application.